Academic Programs InternshipBookmark This

 ResponsibilitiesInternships are unpaid, one semester long, and renewable.
 Interns should commit to at least 15 hours of voluntary work per week.
 Schedules are flexible.

-Interns may be asked to attend events to work after-hours as needed depending on programming schedules.
+Interns may also be asked to attend events to work after-hours as needed depending on programming schedules.
 Most events are held during the week; however, there is always the possibility of an event during the weekend.
+While interns are attending our events, they are reminded that they represent the Atlantic Institute organization and to behave in a professional and respectful manner.

 • Proficiency in editing